ief015/LSFML/README.md

 LSFML
 =====

-LSFML is an attempt to implement the popular [C++ multimedia library SFML](http://www.sfml-dev.org) seemlessly into Lua via CSFML (the SFML C binding), using LuaJIT's powerful FFI library.

 Current supported SFML version: **2.1**

+LSFML is an attempt to implement the popular [C++ multimedia library SFML](http://www.sfml-dev.org) seemlessly into Lua via LuaJIT's powerful FFI library.
+LSFML is based of the CSFML library (SFML's C binding,) but attempts to resemble the original C++ SFML as closely as possible.
+If you wish to view example code using LSFML, check out the examples folder.

-*LSFML will not work with the vanilla/standard Lua interpretter.
+*NOTE: LSFML will not work with the vanilla/standard Lua interpretter.
 LSFML was designed for use with [LuaJIT](http://luajit.org/).*

 How to use: